spatialnetworks/fulcrum-ios-demo/README.md

 # TODO

 * UI for Form view, edit, delete
-* UI for Classification Set view, edit, delete
+* Add support for Classification Set with nested items
-* UI for Choice List view, edit, delete
 * Fix 'update' API calls to read validation errors, similar to 'create'
-* Fix 'pull to refresh' to not finish immediately, need 'completed' block in fetch methods
+* Remove pull to refresh, replace with button. keep it simple